Reese Witherspoon Shows Off Killer Legs In Little Black Dress For The CMA Awards

 “So classy!!
 Love the dress,” another added.

-In one of her stories, Reese shared a close-up photo of her dress giving fans a better look at its contrasting matte black fabric embellishment that accentuates the actress’ curves.
-It’s also easier to see her makeup in her Instagram story, revealing that she’s wearing a fresh natural look, with light blue eyeshadow, rosy blush on her cheeks and pink lipgloss.
+In one of her Instagram stories, Reese shared a close-up photo of her dress, giving fans a better look at its contrasting matte black fabric embellishment that accentuates the actress’ curves.
+It’s also easier to see her makeup in her story, which revealed that she was wearing a fresh natural look, with light blue eyeshadow, rosy blush on her cheeks, and pink lipgloss.

-According to Entertainment Tonight, Reese’s dress was designed by French luxury fashion house, Saint Laurent.
+According to Entertainment Tonight, Reese’s dress was designed by the French luxury fashion house, Saint Laurent.
 Although it’s hard to see in the photo on her main Instagram page, she’s also wearing hoop earrings by Nikos Koulis.

-This isn’t the first time that Reese has shown off one of her red carpet looks on her Instagram page.
+This isn’t the first time that Reese has shown off one of her red-carpet looks on her Instagram page.
 In late October, she wore yet another sparkly little black dress to the premiere of her new series with Jennifer Aniston, The Morning Show.
-Much like the dress she wore to the CMAs, the LBD features an eye-catching neckline, namely a band of gold fabric that contrasts with the black sequins on the rest of the bodice.
+Much like the dress she wore to the CMAs, the LBD features an eye-catching neckline, specifically a band of gold fabric that contrasts with the black sequins on the rest of the bodice.
 She also wore black pumps that look very similar to the ones in her most recent Instagram photo.